 AHT relates to two main aspects–a customer’s satisfaction and a call center agent’s performance.
 An exceptional call center can satisfy both requirements to make sure that they’re giving you a great customer experience.

-A good average call duration is at 6 minutes and 3 seconds.
+A good average call duration is 6 minutes and 3 seconds.
 But take note that this depends on the type of call center and how complex the customer support demands.

 Improving call center AHT is possible by investing in additional tools and optimizing workflows.